testtrim/testtrim/README.md

 I'd love for testtrim to have a larger scope of applicability.

 Scope today:
-- Works for Rust applications
+- Platforms: limited; see Feature Matrix
-    - Go is a work-in-progress
+- Most testing is completed with
-    - .NET is partial but performs very poorly
 - Coverage database can be shared through a shared PostgreSQL database or remote web API

 Scope planned for the future: